Putin Says Russia Does Not Lose Desire To Improve Ties With U.S.

 Date

-Moscow: Russia has not lost the desire to improve its relations with the United States, Russian President Vladimir Putin said in an interview published on Sunday.
+MOSCOW, Dec 23 (NNN-TASS) – Russia has not lost the desire to improve its relations with the United States, Russian President, Vladimir Putin said, in an interview published yesterday.

 Putin said Russia is ready to build relations with other countries, provided that such efforts do not compromise Russian interests.

-"If we establish relations with someone, we will do so only based on the interests of the Russian state," he said.
-Enditem
+“If we establish relations with someone, we will do so only based on the interests of the Russian state,” he said.– NNN-TASS

 Legal Disclaimer: